plavixo/tutor/README.md

 ### Routing
 Given a network of competencies, if a learner is working towards achieving a competency, and that they have not yet achieved the competencies upon which it depends, then that learner knows the next small step that they need to take on the path to their target competency.

 >This is transformative.
 When self-directed learners have to stumble along to work out what they need to know in order to reach their objective; that's research.
 Research is great, but it isn't an effective way of getting from A to B. In a network, the learner knows what the next competency is, and the next one, and the next one, all the way to their target.
+This is putting control in the hands of the learner.
+They are empowered to be independent.

 (See: [Routing](#routing))